Enabling clinical use of foundation models for computational pathology: Results

 \subsection{Congruity of spatially resolved predictions}

-The consistency of the prediction score for different WSIs from the same patients (\cref{fig:heatmap}a) indicates that the downstream task-specific model learns to ignore the information in the foundation model features that captures non-biological information related to sample preparation and scanner device.
-If this is true, then applying downstream task-specific models to the individual image tiles should also be much more consistent when the model is trained with and without robustness loss.
-Using a representative patient from the test dataset, the heatmaps of the prediction scores for individual tiles demonstrate superior consistency between WSIs from the same patient when training the model with robustness loss (\cref{fig:heatmap}b).
+The increased consistency of prediction scores for different WSIs from the same patient (\cref{fig:heatmap}a) indicates that the downstream task-specific model trained with robustness loss is less sensitive to non-biological variation in foundation model features related to sample preparation and scanner device.
+If this is true, then applying downstream task-specific models to individual image tiles should also produce more consistent predictions when the model is trained with robustness loss than when it is trained without it.
+Using a representative patient from the test dataset, heatmaps of tile-level prediction scores demonstrate greater consistency between WSIs from the same patient when training the model with robustness loss (\cref{fig:heatmap}b).